WELCOME TO YEAR 3!

-Homework; Your child will receive a piece of Maths and English homework each week in their CGP booklets.
+Homework; Your child will receive a piece of Maths or English homework on alternate weeks in their CGP booklets.
 This will always be linked to the learning we have been doing in class.
-The children will write the pages that they need to complete in their reading record every Friday and it should be returned to school by the following THURSDAY so that I can mark it.
+The children will write the page that they need to complete in their reading record every Friday and it should be returned to school by the following THURSDAY so that I can mark it.
 Please support and encourage your child to do their homework as independently as they can, we are really striving for that independence and personal responsibility now we are Juniors.
-If you are unsure as to what homework your child needs to be doing there is a notice on the notice board outside of the classroom which is updated each week.
+If you are unsure as to what homework your child needs to be doing there is a notice board outside of the classroom which is updated each week.
 If you are finding something on your child’s homework difficult please come and speak to me and I can show/explain to you the best way to support your child.

 Reading; Now that your child is in Juniors we will not be listening to them read on an individual basis as often.
 However, please be assured we will be monitoring the progress of their reading very carefully through activities such as group reading during ERIC time, comprehension activities during ERIC time and discrete English lessons dedicated to developing reading skills.
 The expectation is that your child still reads for 10 minutes EVERY NIGHT at home.
 Please record this in your child’s reading record.
 Your child also has their reading map inside their reading record whereby they can collect rewards and prizes for reading with an adult at home.
 We will be monitoring how often children are reading at home.

 PE Days; Please make sure your child’s PE kit remains in school throughout the half term.
-Our PE days are as follows; Wednesday morning with Mrs Higton at the Leisure Centre and on a Tuesday afternoon in school with Soccer Stars.
+Our PE days are as follows; Wednesday morning with Mrs Morgan at the Leisure Centre and on a Friday morning we will be swimming until Christmas.